Borrowing

 Add or withdraw collateral

-Add collateral — Deposit more BCH to improve your collateral ratio and lower your liquidation price.
+Add collateral: deposit more BCH to raise your collateral ratio and lower your liquidation price.
 Useful when BCH price drops and you want to avoid liquidation.

-Withdraw collateral — Remove excess BCH if your loan is well-collateralized.
-Your collateral ratio must stay above 110% after withdrawal.
+Withdraw collateral: remove excess BCH if your loan is well-collateralized.
+Your collateral ratio must stay at or above 110% after withdrawal.

 Change interest rate